SarahYLawrence/Implementing-Iterative-Methods/README.md

 BiCGSTAB (Bi-Conjugate Gradient Stabilized) is designed for general nonsymmetric matrices and improves stability by combining bi-conjugacy ideas with an additional smoothing step.

 # Research Phase
-This has all the code files for the project project code:
+This has all the LaTeX files for the project.
+Final_Latex_PDF has the final LaTeX pdf.
+Files include:
-- lauange: Julia
+- 574_Masters_Project.pdf
+Full_Latex_files has all of the raw LaTeX files.
+Files include:
+- bicgstab_residuals.png  -> gotten from "Project Code"
+- cg_residuals.png  -> gotten from "Project Code"
+- gmres_residuals.png  -> gotten from  "Project Code"
-- Writen in: colab
+- main.tex
-Has all of the:
+- Positive_definite.png  -> gotten from "Research Code"
-- methods
+- quadratic_forms.png
-- plots
+- refs-style.bst
-- numbers for final results

-research code:
-- lauange: python
+- refs.bib
-has the examples of the
+All of the LaTeX is qriten in overleaf.
-- diffrent matrix digram
-- heatmap for the positive definite matrix